-Invasive species, pathogens and climate change are impacting the Wet Tropics’ Outstanding Universal Value (OUV).
+Invasive species, pathogens and climate change are impacting the Wet Tropics’ Outstanding Universal Value.

-When inscribed in December 1988, the Wet Tropics was identified as an essentially intact ecosystem with the level of human impact low (especially when compared to other tropical forest regions) with 80% of the estimated cover originally present at the time of the first European settlement remaining.
+When inscribed in December 1988, the Wet Tropics was identified as an essentially intact ecosystem with the level of human impact low (especially when compared to other tropical forest regions): 80% of the estimated cover originally present at the time of the first European settlement remained.